-1) The persons subject to due diligence shall identify the contracting party and verify the contracting party's identity by means of documents with probative value.

-2) If, over the course of the business relationship, doubts arise concerning the identity of the contracting party, the persons subject to due diligence must repeat the identification and verification of the identity of the contracting party.
+- 1) The persons subject to due diligence shall identify the contracting party and verify the contracting party's identity by means of documents with probative value. - 2) If, over the course of the business relationship, doubts arise concerning the identity of the contracting party, the persons subject to due diligence must repeat the identification and verification of the identity of the contracting party. - 3) The Government shall provide further details by ordinance.